When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 100 nights (30 night requirement)

-Hybrids are often popular among sleepers who have persistent back pain.
-This is mainly due to their balanced design, contouring comfort layers, and supportive coils.
-The Leesa Sapira Hybrid elaborates on this design with a mixed foam comfort system and a medium firm (6) feel to ensure the mattress contours deeply and relieves pressure without sinking too deeply beneath your weight.
+Hybrids are often popular among sleepers who have persistent back pain, thanks to their balanced design, contouring comfort layers, and supportive coils.
+The Leesa Sapira Hybrid elaborates on this design with a mixed foam comfort system and a medium firm (6) feel to ensure the mattress contours deeply and relieves pressure without sinking too much.

 How It Performed